 What is two-stage picking?

-Two-stage picking is a picking procedure in which order control and picking are not carried out immediately, but in two stages.
-Depending on the type of warehouse and storage zones, the orders are first picked cumulatively by the picker and then distributed to the individual orders at the packing station.
+Two-stage picking is a picking process in which order control and picking do not take place immediately, but in two stages.
+Depending on the warehouse type and storage zones, the orders are first picked cumulatively by the picker and then distributed to the individual orders at the packing station.
 The process is often supported by a sorting system.

 How exactly does the process work?